syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Minimum appointment duration

-The `MinimumAppointmentDuration` property allows you to set an arbitrary height to appointments which have a minimum duration in the timeline day, timeline week, and timeline workweek views so that the subject can be readable.
+The `MinimumAppointmentDuration` property allows to set an arbitrary height to appointments which have a minimum duration in the timeline day, timeline week, and timeline workweek views so that the subject can be readable.

 {% tabs %}
 {% highlight xaml %}